 It is best to examine urine that has been properly obtained in the office or lab.
 First morning voided specimens are helpful for qualitative protein testing in patients with renal disease due to diabetes or hypertension, or in identifying benign orthostatic proteinuria (Witte et al, 2009).
 Urine specimens that are obtained immediately after the patient has eaten or that have been left standing for a few hours become alkaline and thus may contain lysed red cells, disintegrated casts, or rapidly multiplying bacteria; therefore, a freshly voided specimen obtained a few hours after the patient has eaten and examined within 1 hour of voiding is most reliable.
 The patient’s state of hydration may alter the concentration of urinary constituents.
 Timed urine collections (24-hour) may be required for definitive assessment of renal function or proteinuria.
 Examination of a urine specimen collected sequentially during voiding in several containers may help to identify the site of origin of hematuria or urinary tract infection.

 Proper collection of the specimen is particularly important as it impacts interpretability of results.
-The specimen should be obtained before a genital or rectal examination in order to prevent contamination from the ...
+The specimen should be obtained before a genital or rectal examination in order ...